glua/gm_f1atgrass/README.md

 See the wiki.

 ##Bugs
-Please report bugs with Voxelate on Voxelate's issues page: https://github.com/glua/gm_voxelate/issues
+Please report problems with Voxelate on Voxelate's issues page: https://github.com/glua/gm_voxelate/issues